ovcharovcoder/webkit-pro/README.md

 ## Features

-- **Flexibility**: components can be modified with any projects that are based on Bootstrap 5 or Tailwind.
+- **Flexibility**: — easily adaptable components for any Bootstrap 5 or Tailwind-based project.
-- **Ready templates**: templates for header, footer and other interface elements.
+- **Ready templates**: examples of headers, footers, cards, and other interface elements.
-- **Current design**: stylish, adaptive and lightweight design for various devices.
+- **Current design**: stylish, responsive, and lightweight components that look great on any device.
-- **Modularity**: you can choose only the necessary components for the project.
+- **Modularity**: pick only what you need.
+No bloat, no fuss.

+## Components
+Each component is plug-and-play, easily customizable, and mobile-ready out of the box.

+## How to Use
+**1. Browse Online** Explore components directly via the GitHub interface — navigate folders and copy the code you need:

 ## Menu — WebKit Pro